meldavis/autopac/README.md

 A major structural change is that I changed the names of all functions from 'minpac' to autopac because:

-* it kept me from accidently modifying the original "minpac" code when I thought I was modifying my version of it.
+* It kept me from accidentally modifying the original "minpac" code when I thought I was modifying my version of it.
-* it prevents me from deleting the repo and still expecting to be able to duplicate it from the original version at github.
+* It prevents me from deleting my repo and still expecting to be able to duplicate it from the original version at github.

 ### Example
 See [example](example/myplugins.vim) for an annotated example.